wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 {% include l18n.html %}
 {% include _toc.html %}

-This is a hands-on deep-dive tutorial with commentary along the way, covering how to get an account into Azure, set MFA, use Active Directory.

-<a target="_blank" href="https://wilsonmar.github.io/azure-cloud-onramp/">This</a> is the hands-on step-by-step tutorial I would give to an administrator getting up and running on Azure cloud.
+This is a deep-dive tutorial with commentary along the way, covering basic terminology and how to get an account into Azure, set MFA, use Active Directory.
+This is the hands-on step-by-step tutorial I would give to an administrator getting up and running on Azure cloud.

 ## Quick Reference Links